 Lutheran Homes of South Carolina’s and the Heritage at Lowman’s commitment to caring for people with Alzheimer’s includes providing education and training to allow staff to be prepared, demonstrate knowledge, and feel confident in their care of people with Alzheimer’s and related memory concerns.

 The Heritage at Lowman’s reputation as a dementia care leader starts with our care specialists.
 Our Reunion Memory Support Coordinator, licensed nurses, caregivers and all other staff working in our special programs participate in ongoing education programs about Alzheimer’s and other dementias, the latest research findings and innovative care practices.
-Our commitment to residents, families, and staff is strengthened by our standard for staff to participate in HealthCare Interactive® CARES® online dementia care training programs and the Alzheimer’s Association® essentiALZ™ Certification program.

 The Comfort of Care

 Determined by individual strengths, personal care may include assistance with bathing, dressing, grooming, toileting, eating and medication management.
 Dementia-friendly care techniques include verbal cueing, behavioral intervention and redirection.

 Families are encouraged to attend support groups and education classes and take advantage of our Short-Term Stay Programs.
 As care needs change Rice residents have priority access to transition to other care programs on campus.